Sentenced: Amok (1994–1996)

-In 1995, Sentenced released their 'break through' album, Amok, which is considered by many to be their best work.
-Compared to earlier releases, the music had slowed down somewhat, acquiring a more melodic structure.
-The track "Nepenthe" was complemented with a music video and the band took to tour Europe in two full-length tours supporting Samael and Tiamat.
+In 1995, Sentenced released their breakthrough album, Amok, considered by many their best work.
+Compared to earlier releases, the music was slower and more melodic.
+The track "Nepenthe" was complemented with a music video and the band toured Europe supporting Samael and Tiamat.

 In autumn, the band released the Love & Death CD.
-Music-wise, it kept a fairly similar concept as Amok, as the songs had been written around the same time.
-Sentenced had achieved success in doom/death markets, but Jarva left the band because of musical differences.
+It was similar to Amok, whose songs had been written around the same time.
+Sentenced achieved success in doom/death markets, but Jarva left the band because of personal issues.

 Down (1996–1998)

-After Jarva's departure, Ville Laihiala (of Breed fame) joined the band in 1996, just weeks before the band was due to head to Germany to record their fourth album Down with producer Waldemar Sorychta.
-Once again, the music became more melodic with a significant NWOBHM influence.
-During this time, bassist Sami Kukkohovi also joined the band, but only as a session member on gigs.
-Later, in spring 1997 he was granted a permanent slot in the line-up.
-The "Down" album gained great reviews in music-magazines all over the world, and was named Album of the month in German magazines such as Rock Hard and Metal Hammer.
-1996 and the following year, saw Sentenced on a worldwide success crusade.
+After Jarva's departure, Ville Laihiala of Breed joined the band in 1996, weeks before the band headed to Germany to record their fourth album, Down, with producer Waldemar Sorychta.
+The music was more melodic with a NWOBHM influence.
+At this time, bassist Sami Kukkohovi joined the band as a session member on shows.
+Later, in spring 1997, he became a permanent member.
+Down gained positive reviews in music magazines all over the world, and was named Album of the month in German magazines Rock Hard and Metal Hammer.

 Frozen (1998–2000)

-Sentenced's fifth full-length album, Frozen, was also recorded at the Woodhouse Studios, and released in 1998, its style is similar to Down.
-Laihiala and Kukkohovi had become initiated into the band, so they participated in the composition process, resulting in the next album: Frozen.
-In 1999, a special edition of Frozen was released, containing a re-colored (gold) cover and rearranged track running order, with four cover songs included.
+Sentenced's fifth full-length album, Frozen, was recorded at the Woodhouse Studios, and released in 1998, with a style similar to Down.
+Laihiala and Kukkohovi participated in the composition.
+In 1999, a special edition of Frozen was released, containing a gold cover and rearranged track list, with four cover songs.

 Crimson (2000–2002)

-The next Sentenced album to be released was Crimson in 2000.
-The single "Killing Me, Killing You" demonstrated the band's turn away from melodic death metal.
+The next Sentenced album was Crimson in 2000.
+The single "Killing Me, Killing You" turned the band away from melodic death metal.
 The album was followed by an extensive tour.
-That was the first time the band visited USA.
+They visited USA for the first time.
 The album peaked in 1st place on the Finnish album chart.